 |

-The district has three solar powered remote water systems for
+The district has two solar powered remote water systems for

-producers to use on a trial basis.
-Producers will be offered a 4 week trial of
+producers to rent.
+Producers will be offered a maximum 2 month rental of one

 Riparian Fencing |